Seychelles Key Points

 - Enable the financial position of the company to be determined with reasonable accuracy at any time

 - To enable for accounts of the company to be prepared

-Details of the address where the accounting records are kept is filed with the Registered Agent.
+Copies of the accounts are filed with the Registered Agent on record.

 IBC status is granted subject to certain conditions: